SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 To make debug log prints in your code, which will be sent to the console, here is a code example:
 `D_PRINTLN("my log message which prints an integer value %d", theIntegerValue);`

+Similar functionality is available for popup windows

+`D_POPUP("%d bottles of beer on the wall.", 100/2);`

 ### Useful extra debug options

 Using the previously mentionned sysex debugging, the following option can be toggled to enable pad logging for the pad matrix driver: